caleb-kahan/BallRevamped4/README.md

   </ul>
   <dt>Move</dt>
   <ul>
-    <li>Expanded on move to allow user interactivity: the arrow keys accelerate the boy in the specified direction.</li>
+    <li>Expanded on move to allow user interactivity: the arrow keys accelerate the ball in the specified direction.</li>
     <li>Made move part of the Ball class and called the super version in the NormalBall class.  </li>
   </ul>
 <h4> Chris's Work </h4>